My Favorite Docker Setup for Django Development

 - app

-Again, I’m going to skip build
+Again, I’m going to skip build, networks, volumes, and depends_on.
+You’ve

-before but this time it’s set to "no"
+seen restart before but this time it’s set to "no".
+This will let the

 container stop and stay stopped until the next time we run it.
 We want this